Song–Đại Việt war: Song counterattack

 Zhao Xie ordered his soldiers to build catapults and floating bridges.
-The Song army's gathered across the river from a hill where the Viets could not see them.
+The Song army gathered across the river from a hill where the Viets could not see them.
 Bombardment from the catapults cleared the river of Viet vessels, making way for the Song bridges.
 Several hundred Song soldiers managed to cross before the bridges were burnt.
 They set fire to the bamboo defense walls but there were too many layers to break through.
 A vanguard cavalry force rode within several kilometers of Thăng Long.
 As the Song forces took the offensive, the Viets strained to hold the front line.
 Lý Thường Kiệt tried to boost the morale of his soldiers by citing a poem before his army named "Nam quốc sơn hà".
 The poem so invigorated his forces that the Viets made a successful counterattack, pushing Song forces back across the river.
 Song forces tried to cross again but Thường Kiệt had previously built a defense system of spikes under the Như Nguyệt riverbed, and they were again pushed back, sustaining 1,000 casualties.
 Meanwhile the Song naval attack was held back by the Viet coastal defense and failed to provide any assistance to Guo Kui.

 Guo Kui led the Song army in another direction towards the nearby region of Phú Lương, where they bombarded Thường Kiệt's positions.
 Thường Kiệt held out for a month, repulsing multiple attempts by Song forces to cross the river.
 He became overconfident and decided to make a frontal assault to disperse the Song army.
 He led his army under cover of night across the river and attacked the Song forces.
 As the Song front line was in danger of collapsing, reinforcements arrived and pushed back the Viet army back across the river.
 A Viet general was captured and two princes drowned in the fighting at Kháo Túc River.

 According to Chinese sources, "tropical climate and rampant disease" severely weakened Song's military forces while the Viet court feared the result of a prolonged war so close to the capital.
 Song forces lost about 50%–60% before retreating, half of them dying to diseases.
-However Song forces continued to occupy the five disputed regions of Quảng Nguyên (renamed Shun'anzhou or Thuận Châu), Tư Lang Châu, Môn Châu, Tô Mậu Châu, and Quảng Lăng.
+However Song forces continued to occupy the five disputed regions of Quảng Nguyên (renamed Shun'anzhou/Shunzhou or Thuận Châu), Tư Lang Châu, Môn Châu, Tô Mậu Châu, and Quảng Lăng.
 Viet forces also continued to occupy Yongzhou, Qinzhou, and Lianzhou.